assen-totin/cdn/README.md

 ## SQL

-Set the SQL query to run in the configuration option "cnd_sql_query".
-Use "%s" as placeholder for the value, extracted from the JWT payload.
+Set the SQL query to run in the configuration option `cnd_sql_query`.
+Use `%s` as placeholder for the value, extracted from the JWT payload.

 The SQL query should return a single row with column names matching the keys in the JSON response above.

-Hint: for complex queries, create a stored procedure and use stanza like "CALL my_procedure(%s)".
+Hint: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s)`.

 # Transport types

 ## Unix socket

-Set the path to the Unix socket in configuration option "cdn_unix_socket".
+Set the path to the Unix socket in configuration option `cdn_unix_socket`.
 Note that socket must be writable by the Nginx user.

-This transport is usually used whet request type is "json" (JSON exchange).
+This transport is usually used whet request type is `json` (JSON exchange).

-The Unix socket must be of type "stream".
+The Unix socket must be of type `stream`.
 The module will half-close the connection once it has written its JSON and will then expect the response JSON, followed by full connection close by the authorisation body.

 ## MySQL

-Set the actual SQL connection engine to use in configuration option "cnd_sql_dsn" (default is "mysql").

-Set the DSN in the configuration option "cnd_sql_dsn" using the following syntax: "host:port:username:password:database".
-If you host is localhost, you may put the full path to the Unix socket instead of port number.
+Set the DSN in the configuration option `cnd_sql_dsn` using the following syntax: `host:port:username:password:database`.
+If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

 # Dev environment setup